tardate/LittleArduinoProjects/Electronics101/Power/AAA5vPower/README.md

 ![bb_test_aaa_x2](./assets/bb_test_aaa_x2.jpg?raw=true)

-As the ME2108 has an input range of 0.9V~6.5V, it also works with a single AAA batterie, though the output regulation is down a little:
+As the ME2108 has an input range of 0.9V~6.5V, it also works with a single AAA battery, though the output regulation is down a little:

 ![bb_test_aaa](./assets/bb_test_aaa.jpg?raw=true)